mr-izu/assignments/index.md

 # Welcome to My Docs

-You can see all of my Private files here.
+You can see so many dumb peoples assignments and seminars.you can browse them from Navigation bar